mengiefen/leaderboard-list-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet) ![](https://img.shields.io/badge/MENGSTU-FENTAW-success) [![](https://img.shields.io/badge/LIVE-DEMO-blue)](https://mengiefen.github.io/leaderboard-list-app/)

-# Leaderboard List App
+# Math Magician App

-The Leaderboard List App is built with using webpack and ES6 features, notably modules.
-The Leaderboard List App  uses the Leaderboard API using JavaScript async and await.
-The styles of the app is done using CSS.
+The "MathMagician" app is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to:

+    - Make simple calculations.
+    - Read a random math-related quote.

+The "MathMagician" App is built with using React.js.

 ## Screenshot

 ![screenshot](src/images/screenshot.png)

 ## Built with

-- Major languages: HTML, CSS, JavaScript
+- Major languages: React.js, CSS
-- Technologies used: Github, Linters, Webpack, Gitflow
+- Technologies used: Github, Linters, Webpack, Gitflow, Babel

-## Getting Started

-Clone the repository and setup the linter

 ## Prerequisites

 - npm ( Node Package Manager )
 - git and Github Account

-### Setup
+## Getting Started

 To get a local copy up and running follow these simple example steps.

 - Open terminal
-- Change the directory you want put the repo
+- Change the directory then run the following:
-- Then run

-  - Run git clone git@github.com:mengiefen/leaderboard-list-app.git
+  - Run `git clone git@github.com:mengiefen/leaderboard-list-app.git`

   - cd repo-name/

+### Setup

 - `npm install` on the root directory of your project

+- `npm start` Runs the app in the development mode.
+- Open http://localhost:3000 to view it in your browser.
-  - `npm run start`
+- `npm run build` Builds the app for production to the build folder.

 ### Install

-- **Webhint** linter

-  `npm install --save-dev hint@6.x`

-- **Stylelint** linter
+- To install local copy **Stylelint**

   `npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x`

-- **ESLint** linter
+- To install local copy of **ESLint**

   `npm install --save-dev eslint@7.x eslint-config-airbnb-base@14.x eslint-plugin-import@2.x babel-eslint@10.x`

-### Run tests
+### Run Linters

-- **Webhint** linter -`npx hint .` on the root of your directory of your project.
 - **Stylelint** linter
   - `npx stylelint "**/*.{css,scss}"` on the root of your directory of your project.
 - **ESLint** linter
   - `npx eslint .` on the root of your directory of your project.

 ## Authors